Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 Fig #.
 Interactions within Controller Component for `register`

 ### 2.5 Database <a name="database"></a>
 The database design is centered around the users, quizzes, and forum posts.
-The *Entity-Relationship Diagram* below showcases the attributes and relationships used.
+The *Entity-Relationship (ER) Diagram* below showcases the attributes and relationships used.

 ![Database](diagrams/Database.png)<br>
 Fig #.
 Database Design